When will my school reopen?

 A member of our staff will greet families outside the front entrance where possible or in the lobby/front entrance.
 After the Health Screening described above, he or she will escort your child to their classroom.
-Currently, we are requesting that parents do not go beyond the lobby or main entrance to minimize the spread of germs.
-We understand that this may make for a harder drop off, particularly for the first few days, but hope you agree that this practice will further protect the health and safety of all our children, teachers, and families by limiting the number of people to which your child is exposed.
+Currently, we are requesting that parents do not go beyond the lobby or main entrance and always wear a face covering when approaching the building to minimize the spread of germs.
+We have found that this practice will further protect the health and safety of all our children, teachers, and families by limiting the number of people to which your child is exposed.
 If possible, to further limit exposure, we ask that you identify one parent, guardian or other individual to be the authorized person to always drop-off and pick-up your child.
 Finally, we recommend that you refrain from having any individual who is at high risk for COVID-19 participate in pick-up or drop-off.

 Limited Visitors to the School

 For the duration of the current health crisis, we must limit visitors to our school.
-Classroom visitors will be limited to teachers/school staff and certain pre-approved essential service providers like early intervention specialists and social workers providing services to children and licensing specialists as required.
+Classroom visitors are limited to teachers/school staff and certain pre-approved essential service providers like early intervention specialists and social workers providing services to children and licensing specialists as required.
 Breastfeeding mothers are welcome, as always, too.
 These approved visitors will have to successfully clear the Health and Temperature Screenings before entering.
-Members of our School Support Center team and your school’s Regional Director will visit and support the school virtually for the time being.
-All vendors and deliveries will not be allowed past the school front lobby.
+Members of our School Support Center team and your school’s Regional Director will visit and support the school virtually for the most part, with occasional in person visits as needed while following all health and safety protocols All vendors and deliveries are not allowed past the school front lobby.

 Enhanced Cleaning and Sanitizing Protocols

-Teachers and school staff will be cleaning and sanitizing throughout the day, paying particular attention to high-touch areas such as doorknobs, toilet flushers, faucets, countertops, phone handles, and tablets.
-Toys such as sensory bins and sand play will be removed for the time being, and we ask that home toys be left at home.
-Playground equipment, if in use, will be sanitized between each group of children using it.
-Toys will be carefully sanitized at the end of every day and all bedding will be kept separate, individually stored, and washed at least weekly.
-Prior to the school reopening, and then nightly, professional cleaning will be completed using EPA approved disinfecting products.
+Teachers and school staff clean and sanitize throughout the day, paying particular attention to high-touch areas such as doorknobs, toilet flushers, faucets, countertops, phone handles, and tablets.
+Toys such as sensory bins and sand play have been removed for the time being, and we ask that home toys be left at home.
+Toys are carefully sanitized at the end of every day and all bedding is kept separate, individually stored, and washed at least weekly.
+Professional cleaning occurs nightly using EPA approved disinfecting products.

 Let’s face it – it’s not easy to provide a loving and caring environment for children from 6 feet away, nor is it easy for kids to understand social distancing!
-Despite those challenges we are committed to creating the safest possible childcare environment and will be changing some of our practices to reduce contact and promote safe distancing between children.
-We will take local and CDC guidance on the maximum number of persons (children and teachers) allowed in one group or classroom into account so you may see smaller class sizes.
-We will maintain consistent groupings of children and teachers whenever possible to reduce movement around the school and unnecessary exposure to different individuals.
-At nap time, cots or mats will be arranged so that children are sleeping 6 feet apart and in “head to toe” configurations whenever possible.
+Despite those challenges we are committed to creating the safest possible childcare environment and have changed some of our practices to reduce contact and promote safe distancing between children.
+We follow local and CDC guidance on the maximum number of persons (children and teachers) allowed in one group or classroom so you may see smaller class sizes.
+We maintain consistent groupings of children and teachers whenever possible to reduce movement around the school and unnecessary exposure to different individuals.
+At nap time, cots or mats will be arranged so that children are sleeping 6 feet apart and in “head to toe” or “toe to toe” configurations whenever possible.
 Only one group at a time will use the playground or any common enrichment areas in the school to reduce contact among groups of children.
-Unfortunately, we will also have to postpone or reschedule any upcoming community or school events to limit group gatherings.
+Additionally, individual meals are served instead of “family style” meal service.
+Unfortunately, we have also had to postpone or reschedule any upcoming community or school events to limit group gatherings.

 Meticulous Attention to Hand Hygiene

-Everyone who enters the building will have access to hand sanitizer at the entrance and be asked to wash their hands immediately upon arrival into a classroom (teachers will help the children!).
-Hand washing will also occur before and after preparing food or beverages, before and after eating or handling food or feeding children, before and after administering medication, before and after diapering, after using the toilet or helping a child use the toilet, after coming in contact with any bodily fluid, after handling any school pets, after playing outdoors and of course, after handling any garbage.
-We will ensure that hand washing procedures are thorough and consistently followed.
+Everyone who enters the building will have access to hand sanitizer at the entrance and is asked to wash their hands immediately upon arrival into a classroom (teachers help the children!).
+Hand washing occurs before and after preparing food or beverages, before and after eating or handling food or feeding children, before and after administering medication, before and after diapering, after using the toilet or helping a child use the toilet, after coming in contact with any bodily fluid, after handling any school pets, after playing outdoors and of course, after handling any garbage.
+We ensure that hand washing procedures are thorough and consistently followed.

 Enhanced Exclusion and Isolation Practices

-In addition to our general health guidelines and exclusion practices for illness, we will complete a health assessment and temperature check of all students and staff at lunchtime each day.
-Any symptom related to COVID-19 (cough, shortness of breath, or lethargy) or fever requires the student or staff member to be symptom and fever free for 72 hours without the use of fever reducing medication (acetaminophen or Ibuprofen) before returning to school.
+In addition to our general health guidelines and exclusion practices for illness, we complete a health assessment and temperature check of all students and staff at lunchtime each day.
+Any symptom related to COVID-19 (as listed above) or fever requires the student or staff member to be symptom and fever free for 72 hours without the use of fever reducing medication (acetaminophen or Ibuprofen) before returning to school.
 Any child who becomes ill during the day will be isolated from other children and will be required to be picked up within one hour of notification.
 The child’s bedding, toothbrush, and any other personal items will be sent home for cleaning at that time.

-If there are cases of COVID-19 at the school after you reopen, what will you do?
+If there are cases of COVID-19 at the school, what will you do?

 In the event that there is a known or suspected case of COVID-19 within our school, we will notify local health officials and follow their guidance.
 The school will notify families of any cases as well, and share the guidance given by local health officials.
-The school is prepared to close when necessary to limit the risk of exposure to COVID-19.
+The school is prepared to close classrooms or the building entirely if necessary, to limit the risk of exposure to COVID-19.
 The duration of closure will be at the guidance of local health officials.

 Will we be charged a registration fee when we return?

 Annual registration fees are typically charged only once a year in August or September in conjunction with back to school.
-If you return in the summer and already paid your registration fee you will not be charged again.
+If you already paid your registration fee you will not be charged again.